savannaac/rails-photo-sms-app/README.md

-# rails-photo-app
+# ZigZag
-**PhotoApp** is a Rails app that lets users store linked photos and also share them with others to like.
+**ZigZag** is a Rails app that lets users store linked photos and also share them with others to like.

   * Upload photos, edit, or delete them
   * Select as either private or public